Soul and Body.

 faces and souls of my travels

 a photography gallery of faces and bodies

-People photography is not only people.
+Portrait photography is not only people.
 It is also light, colors and Nature.
-Because we feel free while being outside and in the wild, people photography becomes easy.
+Because we feel free while being outside and in the wild, photographing you becomes easy.
 Feelings come over to the lens naturally.
 Nature’s colors and sun light bring a soft mood to portrait photos.
 On my travel, I like matching the portrait subject with the surroundings.
 Peaceful at warm gold sunset or dreamy by the sea.

 A camera.
 You.
 Nothing else.

 Show who you are with no filter.
 Forget everything around.

 We go minimalist here.
 Even intimate.
 Because on my people photography gallery, it is all about you, and only you.

 People photography - 5 tips for beginner photographers

 I love portraits – it is one of the most interesting photography style I know.
 I give you here some basic tips to start with portrait photography from scratch.

 - Wide aperture.
 Take the portrait photo at small f/ stop to blur the background and focus on the subject.